KejPi/AbracaDABra/README.md

 RTL-SDR is the default input device.
 It is highly recommended to use the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr) when compiling the application from source code.
 Prebuilt binaries use this driver.

 It is possible to select a particular device when more than one device is connected.
 You can choose the device to use in settings (see screenshot below).
 When the option "Use any available RTL-SDR device if selected one fails" is enabled, the application tries to connect to the first functional RTL-SDR device if the selected device is not available, does not work or is already in use.
-Please note that RTL-SDR devices typically have the serial number 00000001, but you can modify it using the `rtl_eeprom` tool to be able to distiguish your devices.
+Please note that RTL-SDR devices typically have the serial number 00000001, but you can modify it using the `rtl_eeprom` tool to be able to distinguish your devices.
 Follow this [video guide](https://www.youtube.com/watch?v=xGEDglwOHng) to do it.

 RTL-SDR devices support 3 to 4 gain control modes, depending on the driver the application is compiled with:

 * Software (default) - gain is controlled by the application
 * Driver - available only for the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
 Gain is controlled by the driver.
 * Hardware - uses the internal RTL-SDR HW gain control.
 RF level estimation is not available in this mode